Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits the operation of drones within city parks unless the operator has obtained a special permit.
+Prohibits drone operations within city parks unless operator has obtained special permit.
+Any commercial filming or photography within city parks requires permit.

 Restrictions

-Drone operations prohibited in city parks without prior permit approval.
+Drone operations in parks prohibited without special permit

 city